 During our stay, we were amazed by some of the traditional crafts.
 First is the Yosegi, which is traditional Hakone marquetry.
 This is some serious OCD craftsmanship at work!
 It takes different coloured wood, glued together to form intricate patterns, and lastly shaved thinly to be glued onto other surfaces.
 Check out the steps in link.

 Another Hakone traditional craft we discovered by accident is Karakuri.
 We were walking towards the Hakone Tokaido checkpoint, and saw this shop that we assumed sells souvenirs.
 We went in and bought a few more Yosegi coasters.
 And after paying for it, the owner gave us two complimentary tickets to the Sekisho Karakuri museum, which we had no idea is inside the said shop.

 She led us to the first puzzle, which is a door, that we couldn’t open even by force.
 And then she showed us the trick to open it, and we were fascinated!
 We went on inside to “try” and decipher a few of the other Karakuri.
 It was fun, we spent more than an hour inside!
 You should totally check out this “underrated” museum!

 As for food, we didn’t particular had any memorable dining experiences in Hakone.
 However, when at Odawara, you MUST try this Michelin guide Chirashi don (chopped sashimi on rice).

 The restaurant doesn’t have an English name.
-You have to try your best to find it using this, 小田原魚河岸でん.
-Google maps location in link.
+You have to try your best to find it using this 小田原魚河岸でん.
+Google maps in link.

 Coming out of Odawara main train station, you want to keep left, until you reach a little alley.
 You should be able to identify 7-Eleven.
 The restaurant is directly opposite 7-Eleven.